 Internal joinery and kitchen fittings Repair category 1 Notes The internal joinery is generally in keeping with the age and type of property and appeared in fair condition consistent with age.
-The kitchen units are original and were found to be in adequate condition for their age and purpose.
-The utility fittings are original with signs of wear and tear noted.
-Future upgrading me be seen as desirable.
+The kitchen units are of a modern type and appeared in adequate condition for their age and purpose.
+Some damage noted to a section of the timber skirting.